Saving/Investing for Kids

 Here are some tips to help you get there:

 • Automate it.
-Setting up transfers from your paycheck to your savings account can help make savings automatic and less painful.
-McLay notes that if you set up overdraft protection (so you don’t get charged a fee), you shouldn’t be nervous about committing to savings because you can get your money back if you need it to pay bills.
+Setting up transfers from your paycheck to your savings account can help make saving easier and less stressful than revisiting the decision process each month.
+If you set up overdraft protection (so you don’t get charged a fee), you may feel less nervous about committing to savings because you can get your money back if you need it to pay bills.

 • Try an expense challenge.
-McLay suggests giving yourself an aggressive weekly budget as a challenge, such as $200 a week or $400 a week if you have two working spouses.
+You can try making a budget adjustment into a challenge or a game by setting an aggressive weekly limit.
+Can you get by with spending $400 a week?
+Can you trim spending under $300?
 Try to feel out what expenses are more negotiable when push comes to shove.

 Where to Keep Your Rainy Day Fund